Beneath the Surface: The Role of Underwater Image Enhancement in Object Detection: Enhancement-Detection Discussion

-In this section, we provide a combined enhancement-detection analysis.
-In particular, we study the correlation between the enhancement metrics and the mAP.
-In addition, we conduct a further subjective analysis and provide cases where enhancement improves detection performance.
-To this end, we generate scatter plots for the mean enhancement metrics and the mean mAP for all selected models and for both datasets as shown in Fig.~\ref{corr}.
-Since the Q-index is made up of the four selected metrics, it will show similar results, hence, we opted for a more detailed analysis of individual metrics.
-The prevailing noticeable trend in Fig.~\ref{corr} across all metrics is that the increase in enhancement metrics is not leading to an increase in the mAP.
-In fact, enhancement metrics and the mAP have a slightly inverse relationship.
-For example, the mAP maintained similar values with the increase in the UIQM for CUPDD while slightly decreased by the increase of the UIQM in RUOD.
-Furthermore, some enhancement models achieved lower scores on some metrics compared to the original, yet performed similarly in terms of the mAP.
-For instance, the PCDE, ICSP, AutoEnh, TUDA, BayesRet and the Semi-UIR all performed worse than the original in terms of the CCF on RUOD dataset.
+In this section, we generate scatter plots of the mean values of the selected enhancement metrics for each enhanced dataset and the mAP of the domain detectors for both the CUPDD and RUOD as shown in Fig.~\ref{corr}.
+The prevailing noticeable trend in Fig.~\ref{corr} across all metrics is that increases in enhancement metric values do not correlate with increases in mAP.
+For example, the mAP maintained similar values with the increase in the UIQM for the CUPDD, whereas it slightly decreased by the increase of the UIQM in the RUOD.
+Furthermore, some enhancement models, such as the AutoEnh and PCDE, achieved lower CCF scores on the RUOD compared to the original images, yet their images performed similarly in terms of the mAP.
+In contrast, the TEBCF and the USUIR achieved higher CCF but lower mAP compared to the original images.
 The ICSP model is an outlier on most plots and gained lower enhancement and mAP values due to its extremely overexposed images.
-We, conclude that \emph{enhancement performance does not predict detection performance.
-This discrepancy can be attributed to two primary factors: 1) enhancement metrics are sensitive to noise and may not always align with human perception and 2) object detectors rely on different visual cues than humans to identify objects.}.
+The scatter plots presented in Fig.~\ref{corr} do not show any consistent relationship between quality and detection metrics with mixed and random performances across different models.
+This means that the enhancement performance does not reliably predict the detection performance.
+This discrepancy between the quality and detection metrics might be caused by the sensitivity of current quality metrics resulting in values that do not accurately reflect the true visual or structural quality of the images.
+Such outcomes may also be attributed to the fundamental differences between human and machine perception, further emphasizing the need for metrics that simultaneously account for visual quality from a human perspective and detection performance from a machine perspective.